Ke-Sun96/Ion-simulation/Beam profile/README.md

-This file is used to calculate the beam size at a distance z
+This file is used to calculate the beam size at a distance z, and the diffraction limited beam size.